 Refer to the links given below and ace the 2020 Bank exams:

 To explore different Govt Exams, check at the linked article.

-Banks consider computer awareness as an essential skill and hence it is included in almost all of their bank exams.
-Every candidate aspiring to secure a bank job need to incorporate key computer knowledge in his/her bank exam preparation.
+Banks consider computer awareness as an essential skill, and hence it is included in almost all of their bank exams.
+Every candidate aspiring to secure a bank job need to incorporate fundamental computer knowledge in his/her bank exam preparation.